-Have you ever stopped in your tracks when you witness a two year old reading aloud so proficiently?
-Or even a young infant pointing at signs and reading the worlds printed on them?
+Have you ever stopped in your tracks when you witness a two-year-old reading aloud so proficiently?
+Or even a young infant pointing at signs and reading the words printed on them?

 “Stop!”
 “Go!”
 “Thank you!”?
 Is it actually possible for children before the age of one to recognise alphabets/letters, let alone read them aloud?
 The answer is YES!
 Reading is a baby’s first step into the world beyond his mother’s arms.

 There is no better gift that any parent could give to her child than teaching him how to read.
 It is a lifelong gift that parents can give their children and a very valuable one at that.

 There really is no need to go into details on the many benefits of teaching your baby to read at a young age.
 Parents around the world are all aware of this and have been finding interesting ways to interest and teach their child.
 Many studies have shown that the process of teaching a baby how to read simultaneously teaches him how to comprehend spoken languages more effectively and efficiently.
 Reading also stimulates the child’s overall brain development, as the brain grows by use.

 The internationally-recognised Glenn Doman method is in complete agreement with the positive benefits of reading at a young age and have taught parents around the world that teaching their child to read can be as easy as 1, 2, 3!
 Here are some of the methods that you can also practice with your child at home!

 Teach your baby to read with three easy steps!

 - Present new words in large print word cards (2 to 3 inches high) and in red so that the baby’s immature visual pathway can absorb the information easily.

 - Read to your child loudly and clearly to ensure that they arrive in baby’s brain for storage.
 The message is reinforced when it goes simultaneously down two pathways – the visual and the auditory pathways.
 Rather than just relying on the auditory pathway alone when speaking directly to your child.